genewongs/WarRoom/README.md

 The details section is triggered when the user clicks on a specific monster's card in the list section of the application.
 Whereas the list section will only show the monster's name, health, armor, and movement, the details section shows those plus all other relevant details including: description, attacks, attack stats.
 There is also the option to delete a monster from the user's bestiary if the user so desires.

-The fields on the detail page become editable
+The fields on the detail page become editable if the user clicks on the edit button at the very bottom or if the user double clicks on any editable field.
+Then click on the submit button to confirm the changes.

 ## Team
 * Project Manager: Dora Xia
 * UI Owner: Gene Wong